mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 ##### Generating a Refresh Token

-The credential you created allows Google to track access to the Google Ads API, but it doesn’t specify which Google user its acting on behalf of to retrieve the correct ad performance data.
+The credential you created allows Google to track access to the Google Ads API, but it doesn't specify which Google user its acting on behalf of to retrieve the correct ad performance data.
 We will need to give the credential access to your Google Ads account so that it can export metrics on your behalf.

 - Go to the [Google OAuth Playground](https://developers.google.com/oauthplayground#step1&scopes=https%3A//www.googleapis.com/auth/adwords&url=https%3A//&content_type=application/json&http_method=GET&useDefaultOauthCred=checked&oauthEndpointSelect=Google&oauthAuthEndpointValue=https%3A//accounts.google.com/o/oauth2/v2/auth&oauthTokenEndpointValue=https%3A//oauth2.googleapis.com/token&includeCredentials=unchecked&accessTokenType=bearer&autoRefreshToken=unchecked&accessType=offline&forceAprovalPrompt=checked&response_type=code)
 - Click the Settings cog in the upper right corner